 Iran’s summits of Alam Kuh (4848 m) and Damavand (5671 m). are used for ski touring.
 For backcountry skiers, the Alborz Mountains, which are located north of Teheran and include Mount Damavand ski touring as their highest peak, nonetheless remain a true mystery.
 The Doberar Mountains and Alam Kuh ski tours have sturdy slopes that are never tracked and make for the best acclimatization terrain.

 Most tour operators advise commencing the ski touring in April and early May, when the conditions are often ideal, to enhance the likelihood of reaching Mount Damavand’s summit.
-At 5,000 meters, there are frequently severe winds, a very significant avalanche risk, and low temperatures in the beginning of April.
+At 5,000 meters, there are frequently severe winds, a very significant avalanche risk, and low temperatures at the beginning of April.
 Despite our best efforts, it might still be required to carry our skis on our backs as we ascend the last few vertical meters.

 Fitness and Skill Level